 Also called a western hat, cowboy hats might conjure up images of old John Wayne movies, but it's a timeless topper that has moved from the dusty saloons of the Wild West to today's asphalt jungles across the country.

 Displaying a tall crown and often made from straw or wool felt, these wide-brimmed hats are usually rolled up at the edges, giving them that distinct cowboy look.
-If you're not ready for full-blown Tombstone-style headgear, try the Albuquerque outback hat by Scala made from hand-woven Ecuadorian straw — the shorter crown and slightly upturned edges offer just a dash of country twang.
+Try out the western look with the Loudon western hat by Scala.
+It's made with toyo straw and decorated with a concho band and a chin cord, to hold it all in place.

 Similar to a fedora hat in shape and style, safari hats are versatile wide-brim hats that come in materials ranging from straw to canvas to cotton to wool felt.
 Noted for its wide brim that gently slopes downward all around, safari hats also feature a medium to high crown that's creased in the center.

-Try the Withers straw hat by Brooklyn for those warm-weather days when a basic baseball cap won't do.
-Made of durable toyo straw, the 4-inch brim will do the trick when it comes to sun protection while the leather band with bridle buckle adds enough rustic appeal without going over the top.
+Try the Remy panama hat by Tommy Bahama for those warm-weather days when a basic baseball cap won't do.
+Made of hand-woven panama straw, the 3-inch brim will do the trick when it comes to sun protection while the leather band adds enough rustic appeal without going over the top.

 Also called a boonie hat (also spelled booney hat), bucket hats have become the hipster "it" hat of the moment.
 Maybe it's because bucket hats don't require you to take yourself too seriously.
 Or maybe it's the allure of the droopy brim — the incognito vibe is something A-listers can't seem to resist.
 Celebs from Jay-Z to Pharrell, Brad Pitt to Leo have been spotted sporting this style.